© 2013 Drake Smith - Please do not use or reproduce this elsewhere. Feel free to link to it though.

 Remove the grounded wire from the diagnostic plug, replace the diagnostic plug's protective cap and then go for a short ride.
 If the ABS brain has been reset successfully then the ABS warning lights should go out after the bike has moved several feet.

 Note that sometimes it can take several reset attempts for the reset to take so try it a few times if the first reset doesn't resolve your problem.
-You may also want to try disconnecting and reseating the main connector to the ABS control unit (brain.)
+(Hence the Voodoo nature of it.)

 Failing or low battery: BMW ABS brains are sensitive to low voltage so a faulting ABS brain may be a symptom that your battery needs to be replaced.
 If you suspect that an old or dying battery may be causing your ABS problems then remove the battery and take it to your nearest auto parts store.
 Ask them to "load test" the battery for you.
 They will do it for free.
 (It gets you in their store to buy other stuff, helps them test the condition of batteries they sold that are still under warranty and, most importantly, it helps them sell batteries.)